-4. There may be matters that are subject to a securityholder vote that also involve a "conflict of interest matter" under this Instrument.
-For example, increases in the charges of the manager to the mutual fund will be a conflict of interest matter as well as a matter subject to a securityholder vote under Part 5 of National Instrument 81-102 Mutual Funds.
-For these matters, subsection (2) requires a manager to refer the matter first to the IRC before seeking the approval of securityholders, and to include a summary of the IRC's decision in the written notice to securityholders.
+- 4. There may be matters that are subject to a securityholder vote that also involve a "conflict of interest matter" under this Instrument.
+For example, increases in the charges of the manager to the mutual fund will be a conflict of interest matter as well as a matter subject to a securityholder vote under Part 5 of NI 81-102.
+For these matters, subsection (2) requires a manager to refer the matter first to the IRC before seeking the approval of securityholders, and to include a summary of the IRC's decision in the written notice to securityholders. - 5.
+The CSA do not consider the expenses incurred by existing investment funds in establishing an IRC under this Instrument to be caught in section 5.1 of NI 81-107.
+We do not view section 5.1 as intending to capture the costs associated with compliance by an investment fund with new regulatory requirements.

-5.2 Matters requiring independent review committee approval
+Matters requiring independent review committee approval

-- (1) A manager may not proceed with a proposed action under section 5.1 without the approval of the independent review committee if the action is - (a) an inter-fund trade as described in subsection 6.1(2) of this Instrument or a transaction as described in subsection 4.2(1) of National Instrument 81-102 Mutual Funds; - (b) a transaction in securities of an issuer as described in subsection 6.2(1) of this Instrument; or - (c) an investment in a class of securities of an issuer underwritten by an entity related to the manager as described in subsection 4.1(1) of National Instrument 81-102 Mutual Funds. - (2) An independent review committee must not approve an action unless it has determined, after reasonable inquiry, that the action - (a) is proposed by the manager free from any influence by an entity related to the manager and without taking into account any consideration relevant to an entity related to the manager; - (b) represents the business judgment of the manager uninfluenced by considerations other than the best interests of the investment fund; - (c) is in compliance with the manager's written policies and procedures relating to the action; and - (d) achieves a fair and reasonable result for the investment fund.
+- 5.2 (1) A manager may not proceed with a proposed action under section 5.1 without the approval of the independent review committee if the action is - (a) an inter-fund trade as described in subsection 6.1(2) of this Instrument or a transaction as described in subsection 4.2(1) of National Instrument 81-102 Investment Funds; - (b) a transaction in securities of an issuer described in any of the following; - (i) subsection 6.2(1); - (ii) subsection 6.3(1); - (iii) subsection 6.4(1); - (iv) subsection 6.5(1); - (c) an investment in a class of securities of an issuer underwritten by an entity related to the manager as described in subsection 4.1(1) of National Instrument 81-102 Investment Funds; or - (d) a transaction in which an investment fund intends to borrow cash from a person or company that is an associate or affiliate of the investment fund manager. - (2) An independent review committee must not approve an action unless it has determined, after reasonable inquiry, that the action

+- is proposed by the manager free from any influence by an entity related to the manager and without taking into account any consideration relevant to an entity related to the manager; - (b) represents the business judgment of the manager uninfluenced by considerations other than the best interests of the investment fund; - (c) is in compliance with the manager's written policies and procedures relating to the action; and - (d) achieves a fair and reasonable result for the investment fund.